 We visited during an exhibition titled, Six Degrees of Separation, Six Connecticut Photographers.
 I get grief sometimes for enjoying good photography often more than good painting or sculpture.
-Maybe because I actually engage in photography – and suck mightily at it – and would never even think of picking up a paintbrush or lump of clay.
+Maybe because I actually engage in photography – and stink at it – and would never even think of picking up a paintbrush or lump of clay.
 Who knows… But I like it.

 And so does Hoang.

 Six degrees of separation refers to the idea that, if a person is one step away from each person they know and two steps away from each person who is known by one of the people they know, then everyone is at most six steps away from any person on Earth.

 The work of the six photographers participating in this show is as different and similar to one another as six degrees of separation.
 They represent an eclectic mix of shooting styles and techniques.
 The show’s curator Wayne Dombkowski, a well known local photographer, said, “I sought out what I consider to be some of the best photographers in Connecticut, whose work showcases the art of the media.”